heron2014/javascript_design_patterns/my_first_design_patterns/README.md

-## Folders step1 - step5 cover following:
+## Folders step1 - step5 covers following:

 - The problem with the global scope - overuse global scope (step1)
   - build the fake chat application